ha7ilm/pgroup/README.md

 {
 	QProcess proc;
 	proc.start("pgroup -9 bash -c \"cat /dev/urandom | cat | cat >/dev/null\"");
-	kill(proc.pid(), SIGTERM); //Now we can make sure that all subprocesses were killed properly }
+	//proc.kill() //If we did that, the subprocesses remained. kill(proc.pid(), SIGTERM); //Now we can make sure that all subprocesses were killed properly.
+}
 ```